 At this time we do not have a shelter facility.
-All of our animals are housed in loving foster homes in Putnam, Greene, and Clarke Counties.
+All of our animals are housed in loving foster homes in Putnam, Greene and other counties in Central Georgia.
 Fostering our animals lets us get to know each one individually.
 It also gives the animals time to adjust to home life and be exposed to things they may not have known in a past life.
 We are able to see how they interact with dogs, cats, and children if possible.
 Fostering serves as a good transition time and increases the odds of a successful adoption.
 (If you are interested in becoming a foster home for Circle of Friends Animal Society, please visit our “Get Involved” page for more information.)

 I want to adopt an animal but don’t live nearby.
 Can I still adopt?

 Yes, but you must be willing to drive!
 We are all volunteers.
 Expect that we may be more in-depth in the screening process, likely requiring a home visit and personal as well as vet reference checks.
 This is to ensure the appropriate home for our fosters.